JamesSkemp/words/content/post/heilbroners-inquiry-into-the-human-prospect.md

 +++
-title = "Heilbroner's Inquiry Into the Human Prospect" summary = "A brief article regarding thoughts on Robert Heilbroner's inquiry into the human prospect." draft = false comments = true date = "2004-02-06T01:01:00-06:00"
+title = "Heilbroner's Inquiry Into the Human Prospect" description = "A brief article regarding thoughts on Robert Heilbroner's inquiry into the human prospect." draft = false comments = true date = "2004-02-06T01:01:00-06:00"